Overview

 What's on offer?

-As overnight guests, we slipped white robes and flipflops from our room on and ventured down to spa reception with its Ensana and Comfort Zone products on shelves, stylish sofas and oak desks.
-Day guests will be given a wristband to activate the lockers, where grey robes and flip-flops can be found inside.
-Help yourself to towels at every turn.
-Spa hosts take care of you throughout the day, from arrival with a welcome drink to handing your wristband (somewhat reluctantly) back.
+As overnight guests, we checked in at the hotel, handed over car keys for the valet team to take care of parking, and ventured to spa reception with its Ensana and Comfort Zone products on shelves, stylish sofas and oak desks.
+We were given a wristband to activate the lockers, where grey robes, a towel and flip-flops can be found.
+Help yourself to extra towels at every turn.
+Spa hosts take care of you throughout the day, from arrival with a welcome drink – apple & berry smoothie on our visit - to handing your wristband (somewhat reluctantly) back.

-Natural light streams into the changing rooms via a glass dome.
-As well as spacious, solid oak lockers, spa goers will find two private changing cubicles, two vanity stations stocked with Ghd hairdryers and straighteners, spotless loos, and three spacious showers behind glass doors, each with shampoo, conditioner and shower gel.
+Natural light streams into the changing rooms via a stained glass dome.
+As well as spacious, solid oak lockers, spa goers will find two private changing cubicles, two vanity stations stocked with Ghd hairdryers and straighteners, spotless loos, and three spacious showers behind glass doors, each with Comfort Zone Tranquillity shampoo, conditioner and shower gel.

-You’ll find the thermal area on the lower ground floor; at its heart a mosaic-tiled nine-metre-square thermal pool built in the 1850s.
+You’ll find the thermal area on the lower ground floor; at its heart, a mosaic-tiled nine-metre-square thermal pool built in the 1850s.
 Cast-iron columns support a beautiful stained-glass dome allowing you to bathe in dappled blues and greens.
-Around its edge: cushioned classic wooden loungers and Art Deco tiles.
+Around its edge: 12 cushioned classic wooden loungers and Art Deco tiles.

-Next door is a blue-tiled 7.5m relaxation pool; its double-arched ceiling is pricked with star lights and edged with underwater seats for Roman-style gbathing.
+Next door is a blue-tiled cooler 7.5m relaxation pool; its double-arched ceiling is pricked with star lights and edged with underwater seats for Roman-style bathing.
 Pop into the steam room afterwards - large enough for twelve people – followed by the gentler aroma steam room with seats for eight.

 There are two relaxation rooms to choose from: one in an atmospherically dark brick-ceilinged cellar room with five mosaic-tiled heated recliners and salt lamps; the other larger with eight wide beds for snoozing.